-The difference in the tempo and strength of the national movement in its two phases can of course be explained partly by the differences in the historically--evolved material conditions of Malabar on the one hand and Travancore and Cochin on the other.
-For, one of the 'reforms' made by the pre-British rulers of these two states (Marthanda Varma in Travancore, Shakthan Thampuran in Cochin) was that they confiscated the landed properties of all the feudal chieftains who resisted the attempts of the ruler to create a centralized administrative apparatus.
-The result was that a considerable part of the lands in both these states became Pandara Vaka or rulers' property.
-Travancore had an additional 'reform' under 'Resident-Dewan' Munro (Col. Munro who followed Col. Macaulay as Resident was simultaneously the Dewan of Travancore and Cochin and Resident) : all the landed properties of Hindu temples (devaswams) were transferred to government which met the expenses of the temples out of its revenue.

-The lands that are thus the property of the government in one or another sense constitute in Travancore seventy five per cent of all cultivable lands in the state plus all the fallow, waste and forest lands.
-The percentage of such government lands in Cochin (where the confiscation of the feudal chieftains' lands was less thorough than in Travancore and where devaswam lands were not transferred to the government) was fifty per cent.
-Malabar, on the other hand, had virtually no government land, all the cultivable, waste, fallow and even forest lands (except government reserves and small stretches of poramboks) being declared private property.
+This difference in the tempo and strength of the National Movement in its two phases can of course be explained partly by the difference in the historically evolved material conditions of Malabar on the one hand and Travancore-Cochin on the other.
+For, one of the "reforms" made by the pre-British rulers of these two States (Marthanda Varma and Rama Varma in Travancore and Sakthan Thampuran in Cochin) was that they confiscated the landed properties of all those feudal chieftains who resisted the attempts of the rulers to create a centralised administrative apparatus.
+The result of this was that considerable part of lands in both these states became Pandara Vaka or the Ruler's property.
+Travancore had an additional "reform" under "Resident-Dewan" Munro (Col.Munro who followed Col. Macaulay as Resident was simultaneously the Dewan of Travancore and Cochin and Resident) where the Government had all the landed properties of Hindu temples (Devaswam) transferred to Government which met the expenses of the temples out of its revenue.
+The lands that are thus the property of the Government in one or another sense constitute in Travancore 75 per cent of all cultivable lands in the State plus all the fallow, waste and forest lands. percentage of such Government lands in Cochin (where the confiscation of the feudal chieftain's lands was less thorough than in Travancore and where Dewaswam lands were not trasferred to the Government) is 50 per cent.
+Malabar on the other hand has virtually no Government lands, all the cultivable. waste. fallow and even forest lands (except Government Reserves and small stretches of Porombokes) being declared private property.

-The grip of the rent-receiving landlords was, therefore, far greater in Malabar than in Cochin or Travancore where there was greater opportunity for well-to-do cultivators to make savings and to develop into capitalist farmers, money-lenders, etc., It was under the strong pressure of these elements what may be termed the rising rural bourgeois elements-that Maharaja of Travancore issued his 1820 proclamation advising the jenmis not to eject kanamdars, followed by the 1867 proclamation and the 1896 act which totally prohibited ejectment.
+The grip of the rent-receiving landlords was therefore far greater in Malabar than in Cochin or Travancore where there was greater opportunity for well-to-do cultivators to make savings and to develop into capitalist farmers, moneylenders etc. It was under the strong pressure of these elements-what may be termed the rising rural bourgeois elements-that the Maharaja of Travancore issued his 1820 proclamation advising the jenmis not to eject kanamdars, followed by the 1867 proclamation and the 1896 Act which totally prohibited ejectment.
 It was also under the pressure of the same elements that the Maharaja of Cochin had a Tenancy Act passed in 1915.
-It was these elements that started the agitation against caste inequalties and for the reform of the family, inheritence and marriage system in respect of which again we find that Malabar had its legislations passed more than a decade later than Travancore and Cochin.
+It was again these elements that started the agitation against caste inequalities and for the reform of the family, inheritance and marriage system, in respect of which again we find that Malabar had its legislations passed more than a decade later than Travancore and Cochin.

-While this difference in the historically-evolved material conditions explains the greater tempo in the states of the social reform phase of the national movement. it is not by itself an adequate explanation for the greater tempo in Malabar of the later anti-imperialist, political struggle phase.
-For, the greater strength and vitality of the rising rural bourgeois elements in the states part of Kerala had also expressed itself in the political field, as witnessed by the example of Ramakrishna Pillai at a time when Malabar was politically quiet.
-Even in the period of the great post-war national political upsurge, Travancore and Cochin contributed their share of militant anti-imperialists.
-It was because of the pro-feudal policy of the bourgeois national leadership-which, under the false assumtion that the struggle was only against Britain and not against 'Indian' rulers, evolved the theory that 'the national movement should not interfere in the internal affairs of Indian states'-that the cultivating and landless peasants in the states were not drawn into political activity.
+While this difference in the historically-evolved material conditions explains the greater tempo in the States of the social reform phase of the National Movement, it is not by itself an adequate explanation for the greater tempo in Malabar of the later anti-imperialist, political struggle, phase.
+For, the greater strength and vitality of the rising rural bourgeois elements in the States had also expressed itself in the political field, as is witnessed by the example of Ramakrishna Pillai at a time when Malabar was politically quiet.
+Even in the period of the great post-war national-political upsurge Travancore and Cochin contributed their share of militant anti-imperialists.
+It was because of the pro-feudal policy of the bourgeois national leadership-which, under the false assumption that the struggle was only against Britain and not against "Indian" rulers, evolved the theory that "the national movement should not interfere in the internal affairs of Indian States"-that the cultivating and landless peasants in the States were not brought into political activity.